overlord-supreme/checkers/docs/requirements/6-ui.md

 - **Removed:** Stop rendering
 - **Hinted:** The *Red*, *Green*, and *Blue* colors

-See [6.11.4 Hovering Over a Piece](#6.11.4-hovering-over-a-piece) for an example interaction with a piece
+See [6.11.4 Hovering Over a Piece](#6.11.4-hovering-over-a-piece) for an example interaction with a piece.

+See [6.10.2 Initial Setup Positions](#6.10.2-initial-setup-positions) for an example of logical placement.

 **`R6.3.0`** Pieces render to the Board **Priority 1**